-- Your foot will be in bandaging.
-You will have a surgical shoe so you can weight-bear whilst protecting your foot, unless you have been told not to by your surgeon. - You will be given crutches for support.
-Please use these as advised by your doctor. - It is important to elevate (raise) your ankle as much as possible in the first few weeks after your surgery.
-We recommend you move your ankle as much as possible.
+- · Your foot will be in bandaging. - You will have a surgical shoe, so you can put weight on your affected foot whilst protecting it.
+Unless you have been told not to by your surgeon. - A member of your healthcare team will give you crutches for support.
+Please use these as advised by your doctor.